 “Things don’t have to make sense.”

-Having land for Planting trees and vegies wasn’t enough.
+Having land for planting trees and veggies wasn’t enough.
 We had to be organic and fossil fuel free.
 In order to be fossil fuel free we needed horses to pull machinery.
 Heavy horses like Clydesdales or Percherons.
-Online we found a herd of nine horses that was advertised as having some Percheron blood, being sold at a price we could afford.
+Online we found a herd of nine horses that was advertised as having some Percheron blood.
+Their price was in our budget.

-We spent the first year cleaning up rubbish, hand hoeing and slashing Bathurst bur (we gave in and bought the tractor), and running frantically back and forth from Melbourne, trying to get the water pump working so that the horses had water to drink.
+We spent the first year cleaning up rubbish, hand hoeing and slashing Bathurst bur (we gave in and bought the tractor).
+We ran frantically back and forth from Melbourne, trying to get the water pump working so that the horses had water to drink.
 If we hadn’t bought the horses it wouldn’t have been so desperate.
 But, I can only attempt to describe the love and healing that they’ve brought with them.

 How to keep wild bees in your farm or garden